Ashok0/EnderalVREssentials/README.md

 	* Enable "Equippable Tattoo Skins UNP + CBBE" if you wish to apply tattoos/bodypaint to your character (female only).
 	* Enable "Replace spiders with wolfs and bears" if you have arachnophobia!
 15. Make sure "SKSE" is selected in the upper right dropdown bar and click "Run" to launch and play Enderal VR!
+	* You can optionally click "Shortcut" underneath "Run" to create a shortcut for launching Enderal VR directly from the Windows desktop!

 ## MCM Settings
 Once you start a new game, you can configure your individual Enderal VR mods through the in-game Mod Configuration Menu (MCM) which is accessible under System > Mod Configuration.
 Most MCM settings can be left as default but the following changes are recommended: